 Salish Sea Sentinels

-The Salish Sea is a huge expanse of water covering nearly 7,000 square miles.
-While law enforcement is on the water to enforce boating regulations as much as they can be, with finite resources, it’s impossible to be everywhere at once.
+Did you know that the presence of professional whale watch boats can help keep whales safe?
+The Salish Sea is a huge body of water, covering nearly 7,000 square miles.
+While law enforcement officers are on the water to enforce regulations as much as they can be, with finite resources, it’s impossible to be everywhere at once.
 Often professional whale watchers are the only line of defense when it comes to protecting local whales.

 PWWA operators collect harmful marine debris.
 Photo: Orca Spirit Adventures